pmooney-extend/pmooney-extend.github.io/index.md

 Use the [`warrantyAlreadyInCart()`](#api-warranty-already-in-cart) function to determine if you should show the offer button.

-you can access the shopify cart object by declaring this variable at the top of your page
+The shopify cart object can be accessed by declaring this variable at the top of your snippet:

 ```liquid
 var cart = {% raw %}{{ cart | json }}{% endraw %}